nspcast/htotw/content/posts/2013-11-24-episode-39-the-witch-is-dead-with-ari-mandel.md

 ---
-title: Episode 39 – The Witch is Dead with Ari Mandel
+title: AN 39 – The Witch is Dead with Ari Mandel
 author: Dustin
 type: post
 date: 2013-11-25T03:21:40+00:00